 The buiilt-in Tesla Energy App gives you most of the info you need to complete your trip with confidence.

 For trip purposes, open up the app and go to the “Consumption” tab and set the app to “30 mile” and “Average Range.”
 The finely dotted line represents efficiency used to model the remaining rated range displayed on the dash.
 The thing you want to pay attention to is the coarsely dotted line which represents your average efficiency over the last 30 miles.
-As long as your average stays above the rated range line, you will have at least as much range as displayed on your dash.
+As long as your average stays below the rated range line, you will have at least as much range as displayed on your dash.
 I tend to ignore the “Projected” box as it can vary widely and cause some unnecessary stress.

 If you have a destination plugged into the navigation, you will also gain access to the “Trip” tab in the energy app.
 The Trip tab gives you a simple chart that shows the modeled decrease in charge from your current location to the destination or next charging stop.
 As you drive, the colored line will show actual usage and a grey line will continue to show the original projected usage.
 If the “actual” line tracks below the grey line, you are consuming the battery faster than expected.
 As the battery depletes the line will change colors using the same scheme as the battery icon on the dash: at 20% left it will turn yellow and at 10% left it will turn red.
 The line will turn black at the point the car believes you will run out of range.